Two prep football coaches, two significant achievements

 Since then, he’s not only pumped the water out of a sinking ship, he’s got Winona sailing faster than at any time in the program’s history.

-“It is, by far, the best four-year stretch in the history of the program,” wrote John Casper, the former sports editor at the Winona Daily News and now the Communications Coordinator for Winona Area Public Schools, in an email.
+“It is, by far, the best four-year stretch in the history of the program,” wrote John Casper, the former sports editor at the Winona Daily News and now communications coordinator for Winona Area Public Schools, in an e-mail.

 Winona’s most recent victory, a 35-0 shellacking of Rochester Mayo (its first victory over Mayo since 1992) pushed Cassellius over the .500 mark for the first time.
 With one game left in the regular season, his career record stands at 74-73-0.